 After you’ve found the endpoint you need in Step 3, copy the complete URL into the API URL Path field in the Apipheny add-on, followed by any GET parameters required for your query (see screenshot below).

-Here’s the example URL we used:
+Here’s the example URL endpoint we used that requires an API key:

 Into the Headers section in Apipheny, you should add two rows with the following keys and values: